 - Your family, friends, associates.
 (They post about you, snoop on you, accidentally leave your house or car unlocked,

-mis-configure their device, accidentally delete your data, trust a scammer.
+mis-configure their device, drop your device, accidentally delete your data, trust a scammer.
 They expose their Contacts list, which contains

 your name and email and address and phone number and birthday.
 They tag you in Facebook photographs, or